responsibilities of people using service animals on campus.

 Although a place of public accommodation may exclude any service animal that is out of control, SOU gives the individual with a disability who uses the service animal the option of continuing to enjoy its programs and services without having the service animal on the premises.

-A: There may be a few circumstances when a public accommodation is not required to accommodate a service animal--that is, when doing so would result in a fundamental alteration to the nature of the business.
+There may be a few circumstances when a public accommodation is not required to accommodate a service animal--that is, when doing so would result in a fundamental alteration to the nature of the business.
 Generally, this is not likely to occur in campus situations.
-But when it does, for example, when a dog barks during a movie, the animal can be excluded.
+But when it does, for example, when a dog barks during a movie and the owner does not take effective action to control it, the animal can be excluded.